53616D616E746861/ai-agent-care-package/semantic_state_clusters_instructions.md

 This is not a difference in detail.
 It is a difference in **dimension**.

+Clusters preserve properties that prose cannot: simultaneity of concepts, explicit weighting, and non-linear relationships.
+Prose forces serialization, which collapses these dimensions into sequence.

 ---
+## Core Claim
+Standard state transfer methods fail not because of insufficient detail, but because they encode only structural information and omit dynamical information.

+Semantic cluster encoding introduces dimensions that preserve direction, weighting, and unresolved cognition, enabling higher-fidelity reconstruction of agent state across context resets.

 ## What Each Format Encodes

 ### Prose (Format A) — Structural Probe